A guide to IT support pricing models

 Monitoring only pricing model

 This pricing model typically provides network monitoring and alerting, but with different levels of service.
-For example, for a small business the pricing model may include operating systems software application patch management, antivirus and anti-spam updates, disk optimisation and backup monitoring on a flat monthly fee, with additional charges for any remediation work which has been identified through monitoring.
-For larger businesses alerts may be forwarded to the internal IT team, and the managed service provider addresses and performs all incident resolution.
+For example, for a small business, it may include patch management, antivirus and anti-spam updates, disk optimisation and backup monitoring on a flat monthly fee.
+Additional remediation work, identified through monitoring, would be an additional charge.

 Per-user pricing model